s-sepanski/portfolio/README.md

 ```

 # Coding Standards for This Project

-- This project aims to follow [semantic commit messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716), electing to substitute the word `task:` for `chore:` because it has a slightly more positive connotation.
+- This project aims to follow [semantic commit messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716), electing to make the following modifications:
+  - Substitute the word `task:` for `chore:` because it has a slightly more positive connotation.
+  - Add a new category:
+    - `wip`: (work in progress, a commit that really should be squashed.
+Most likely made to save changes because I had to go afk due to getting interrupted by some happenstance of life)